-If you are suing a government agency or municipality, the time limit is much shorter and there is an even shorter deadline, the requirement that a Notice of Claim is served upon the government agency or municipality within 90 days of the date of the accident.
-If you miss any deadlines, this could ultimately result in the court dismissing your suit, without ever reaching the actual merits of your claim
+If you are suing a government agency or municipality, a Notice of Claim must be served upon the government agency or municipality within 90 days of the date of the accident.
+If you miss any deadlines, the court could dismiss your MTA accident claims without ever considering their merits.

 A Lawyer Can Help with Your MTA Lawsuit

 Given the special procedures you must follow to file a claim against the MTA when you take action against New York City, trying to represent yourself in a lawsuit is challenging and can lead to an error that is fatal to your claim.
-We recommend you speak with a lawyer who has experience handling these cases and not attempt to shoulder the burden yourself.
+We recommend you speak with an MTA accident lawyer who has experience handling these cases and not to shoulder the burden yourself.